empiricompany/openmage-search/README.md

 # TypeSense Search for OpenMage

-Advanced search module for OpenMage using Typesense as search engine.
+Advanced search module for OpenMage using Typesense as search engine and instantsearch.js for frontend.

 ## Overview